d-smith/ml-speciality-notes/refs.md

     * ResourceID is the resource identifier for the production variant.
 Resource type is endpoint, unique identifier is the name of the variant, e.g. endpoint/MyEndpoint/variant/MyVariant
     * ScalableDimiesion - sagemaker:variant:DesiredInstanceCount

+Hyperparameter Tuning

+* CreateHyperParameterTuningJob
+    * Specify ranges of the hyperparameters you want to tune
+    * Provide the objective metric for the tuning job

 ### Apache Spark with SageMaker

 Docs [here](https://docs.aws.amazon.com/sagemaker/latest/dg/apache-spark.html)